ben-norton/HarvestGeolex/README.md

 Note: Converting a complex JSON structure with nested objects and arrays to a flat CSV file is not a clean process.
 In order to do so, compromises are necessary.
 Therefore, some post-processing will be necessary after CSV files are generated (even for the parsed CSV) for further reuse.

 ### Procedure
-This procedure assumes you have python 3.x already installed on your computer and the proper PATH environmental variables are installed.
+This procedure assumes you have python 3.x already installed on your computer and the proper PATH environmental variables are set.
-1. Clone the GitHub repo to a local folder (Example: C:\HarvestGeolex-main)
+1. Clone the GitHub repo or download the zip and extract the contents to a local folder.
+The examples below assume you cloned or extracted the repo to: C:\HarvestGeolex-main
 2. Open the cmd prompt and navigate to the folder where cloned the Github repo (using example)
 ```console
 C:\>cd C:\HarvestGeolex-main